pranavsrinivas29/DSA/README.md

 - `DoublyLinkedList.py`: Contains the implementation of a doubly linked list (DLL), where each node has pointers to both the next and previous nodes.
 - `Stack.py`: Contains the implementation of a stack, which follows the Last-In-First-Out (LIFO) principle.
 - `Queue.py`: Contains the implementation of a queue, which follows the First-In-First-Out (FIFO) principle.
+- `BST.py`: Contains the implementation of a binary search tree, allowing efficient insertion, deletion, and search operations based on the properties of a binary tree.

 ## Features

 ### Singly Linked List (SLL)
 - **File**: `SinglyLinkedList.py`
 - **Description**: Implements a singly linked list with basic operations: Insert at start pos, end pos and desired pos; Deletion at start pos, end pos and desried pos; Traversal .

 ![alt text](img/sll_img.png)

 ### Doubly Linked List (DLL)